-Preheat oven to 350°F. Grease and line a 9×9″ baking pan with parchment paper and set aside.
+Preheat oven to 350°F. Grease and line an 8 x 8″ baking pan with parchment paper and set aside.

 In a standing mixer with a paddle attachment, cream the melted butter and sugar on high speed for 30 seconds.
 Add in the egg and bourbon and mix for another 30 seconds.

 In a separate bowl, combine flour, cream of tartar, and salt.
 Fold dry ingredients into wet, mixing until combined.
 Place into prepared baking pan.

 Mix together additional sugar and cinnamon and sprinkle over bars.
 Bake for 30-35 minutes, until a knife in the center comes out mostly clean, then allow to cool completely before cutting into squares!

 Was not impressed at all with this recipe.
 Needed some vanilla, and the proportion of cinnamon flavor on the top to the rest of the bar was too much.
 Could reduce the baking time, and finally, do not see why the parchment paper lining was needed—makes cutting and removing the bars harder than it has to be.